iosp/robil2/src/monitoring/plp_camera_maintain/docs/plp-camera-maintain.md

-# Camera Detect PLP
+# Camera Maintain PLP

 1. 2015-12-21 Initial version

 ## About
-Detects when the camera input is not useful for navigation.
+Maintains a video feed that's useful for navigation.
 Implemented using histogram analysis on the camera's video signal.

 ## Values
 ### Parameters